ibm-cloud-docs/databases-for-redis/ts-connect-common-errors.md

 With {{site.data.keyword.Bluemix_notm}}, you can scale or resize your instance as your data needs grow.
 We offer autoscaling and manual scaling from the UI, CLI, and APIs.
 However, take care as you resize your instance.
 If scaling is taking longer than expected, it could be for one of the following reasons:

 a.
 Your instance is already in the largest instance (cores*rams), and there is no bigger cluster available to move your workload to currently.
-In this case, a new cluster is formed and your instance is moved, which can take up to 90 minutes.
+In this case, a new cluster is formed and your instance is moved, which can take a few minutes.
-**Shashank: Not sure if we shall write this?
-Seems weakness at our side at our side.
-Perhaps a rephrase?**

 b.
 You have reduced its memory drastically (for example, from 16 GB RAM to 10 GB RAM).
 However, your data store size (disk) is higher, for example, 11 GB.
 In these cases, there is not sufficient space in RAM to read data from disk, and formation might get stuck.